-Projects in towns with no other previously approved affordable non-age restricted housing ${}^{(4)}$ 10 points
+General Occupancy Projects Projects in towns with no other previously approved affordable general occupancy housing.(4)

-- 9. Project Grants and Assistance An applicant can score points in any of the sections in this category, a and/or b. - a.
+- 8. Project Grants and Assistance An applicant can score points in any of the sections in this category, a and/or b. - a.
 Projects which have a new rental assistance subsidy for at least 66% of the units for at least five years.
-Public Housing Authority project-based vouchers are not eligible, unless the rent subsidies are a new allocation to the PHA specifically for the proposed project.
+PHA project-based vouchers are not eligible, unless the rent subsidies are a new allocation to the PHA specifically for the proposed project.